meom-group/tutos/software.md

 ## Recommanded base configuration
 To work with the MEOM group, you will need this minimal software configuration and set-up:

- -  install [anaconda](https://docs.continuum.io/anaconda/) (python distribution and package manager)
+ -  install [anaconda](https://docs.continuum.io/anaconda/) (python distribution and package manager) and learn how to use it
    - learn how to manage [conda environments](http://conda.pydata.org/docs/using/envs.html)
- - install [git](https://git-scm.com/) (software version control manager)
- - create a [github](https://github.com/) account and learn how to use it :
+ - install [git](https://git-scm.com/) (software version control manager), create a [github](https://github.com/) account and learn how to use it :
   - [cloning] (https://help.github.com/articles/importing-a-git-repository-using-the-command-line/) a repository
   - using [gist](https://help.github.com/articles/creating-gists/)
   - using [pull requests](https://help.github.com/articles/using-pull-requests/) (**advanced**)